Markets and Economy

 2. Market volatility and corrections do not emerge out of nowhere.
 They tend to be the result of policy uncertainty.
 The US market has been expecting multiple rate cuts by the US Federal Reserve (Fed), which have not yet emerged but are likely forthcoming.2

 3. Of all the indicators, the bond market tends to get it right most often.
 The bond market is signaling that US nominal growth (real economic activity plus inflation) may be weak.
-US long rates have plunged.3 The 2-year US Treasury has fallen by even more.4 The bond market is ahead of the Fed and intimating that multiple rate hikes could be imminent.
+US long rates have plunged.3 The 2-year US Treasury has fallen by even more.4 The bond market is ahead of the Fed and intimating that multiple rate cuts could be imminent.

 4. Market cycles don’t die of old age.
 They are typically murdered by the Fed with interest rate hikes.
 Herein, lies the rub.
 Has the Fed kept interest rates high for too long, and what damage has it done to the global economy?
 Fortunately, many of the “early warning signals” that we track do not appear to be suggesting that a recession is imminent.